masterAllen/Demosaic/README.md

 Try to use python to implement some demosaicing algorithms.

-DONT include learning-based methods.
+Don't include learning-based methods.

-GOAL: NOT fast, NOT elegant, but clear!
+GOAL: NOT fast, NOT elegant, but clear.
 - [x] Bilinear
 - [x] HA
 - [ ] DLMMSE